10 Best Things To Do In London, United Kingdom

 From antiques and secondhand clothing to designer’s shops, from restaurants to street food, from old vinyl records to live music shows at the Electric Room – Camden Market is different, refreshing, and fun.

 Shop On Oxford Street

 England’s most famous shopping street is also the busiest one in Europe.
 Oxford street is the place to walk between massive stores – from department stores to high fashion.
-Don’t be surprised to see Rolls-Royces and luxury cars in the same street with two Primark stores – that’s the magic.
+Don’t be surprised to see Rolls-Royces and luxury cars on the same street with two Primark stores – that’s the magic.
 Plan to spend a few hours, or even a full day, walking around from store to store.

 Tip: On the west side, the street ends at the northeast corner of Hyde Park.
-This is where the beautiful Marble Arch is standing and the people who want their voice to be heard are speaking to the crowd at Speakers’ Corner.
+This is where the beautiful Marble Arch is standing and the people who want their voices to be heard are speaking to the crowd at Speakers’ Corner.

 Visit Portobello Road Market